-For all other races on the international calendar, the UCI points are awarded in relation to the rider's time and not to their category.
+UCI points are awarded in relation to the rider's time and not to their category.
+This applies to all races on the international calendar, including world championships, continental championships and national championships.
 To ensure that this rule is correctly applied, only one combined result needs to be sent to the UCI.